Mashhad, Iran: Best Things to Do – Top Picks

 Staying Informed on Regional Security

 Before your trip, check official travel advisories for the latest updates on the security situation.
-Staying informed helps you avoid potential risks and ensures a safe journey15.
+Staying informed helps you avoid potential risks and ensures a safe journey.
 Keep emergency contact numbers handy and stay connected with local authorities during your stay.

 Respectful Dress Codes and Cultural Norms

 Respect local customs, especially near religious sites.
-Women are required to wear a headscarf and long clothing, while men should avoid shorts15.
+Women are required to wear a headscarf and long clothing, while men should avoid shorts.
 Dressing appropriately shows respect for the culture and ensures a hassle-free experience.

 When interacting with locals, a friendly and polite demeanor goes a long way.
 Understanding these norms helps you connect better with the community and enriches your journey.